open-telemetry/opentelemetry-specification/specification/trace/api.md

 Start and end time as well as Event's timestamps MUST be recorded at a time of a calling of corresponding API.

-### Propagated Span creation
+### Wrapping a SpanReference in a Span

 The API MUST provide an operation for wrapping a `SpanReference` with an object implementing the `Span` interface.
 This is done in order to expose a `SpanReference` as a `Span` in operations such as in-process `Span` propagation.

-If a new type is required for supporting this operation, it SHOULD be named `PropagatedSpan`.
+If a new type is required for supporting this operation, it SHOULD not be exposed publicly if possible (e.g. by only exposing a function that returns something with the Span interface type).
+If a new type is required to be publicly exposed it SHOULD be named `NonRecordingSpan`.

 The behavior is defined as follows: